ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

 **Response Parameters:**

-The API response body parameters MUSt follow the requirements below:
+The L2 Transaction Fee Estimation API response body parameters have the following requirements:
 - `totalL2TransactionFee`:
   - `value_currency`: MUST be a non-negative numeric value.
   - `value_gas`: MUST be a non-negative numeric value.